hashicorp/terraform/website/docs/configuration/variables.html.md

 ```

 #### Cases where Terraform may disclose a sensitive variable

-Variable values marked as sensitive will display in state.
-Much like provider-side sensitive values, designating a value as sensitive only limits its display in logs or output, not in state.

-Similarly, `sensitive` argument does not have an impact in other Terraform commands such as `console` or `show`.
-Those commands are meant to ex as this argument is intended to reduce exposure of data in, for example, external logs or aggregation.

 A ` sensitive` variable level is a configuration-centered concept, and values are sent to providers without any obfuscation.
 A provider error could disclose a value if that value is included in the error message.
 For example, a provider might return the following error even if "foo" is a sensitive value: `"Invalid value 'foo' for field"`